ariaxhan/aria-portfolio/README.md

 - **Single Page Portfolio:** Designed for effortless navigation, it houses various sections, such as:
     - **Projects:** A comprehensive display of my key projects, demonstrating my technical skills and creativity.
-    - **About:** An in-depth profile providing insights into my background and interests.
-This section also includes a link to my **Resume**.
+    - **Details:** An in-depth profile providing insights into my background and interests.
+This section also includes my contact information.
-    - **Uses:** A rundown of the technologies I use, including programming languages, libraries, frameworks, and platforms.
+    - **Skills & Tools:** A rundown of the technologies I use, including programming languages, libraries, frameworks, and platforms.
-    - **Contact:** A section to connect with me for potential collaborations, job opportunities, or any other inquiries.

-- **Icons Integration:** Sprinkled throughout the site are icons integrated with [`react-icons`](https://react-icons.github.io/react-icons/) adding visual flair and aiding navigation.

 ## Usage
 Feel free to explore around to get a feel for my skills and projects.
 Navigate seamlessly through the pages using the provided navigation bar.
 If you find the site helpful, consider giving this repository a star to show your appreciation.